 - Emergency Department—Features Emergency Nursing Association (ENA) curriculum modules, simulation, one-on-one skills validation and hands-on training.

-- Comprehensive Acute Care—Utilizes experts, core curriculum classes, simulation and hands-on clinical experience to support acute and specialty nursing care to a variety of units across GHS’ eight campuses.
+- Comprehensive Acute Care—Utilizes experts, core curriculum classes, simulation and hands-on clinical experience to support acute and specialty nursing care to a variety of units across Prisma Health’ eight campuses.